goldprice.dev vs goldprice.org

 - →160 currencies on the page.
 Gold priced in ounces, grams, and kilograms across 160 currencies, no sign-up required. goldprice.dev covers 31 currencies for gold spot.

 - →Deep historical charts.
 Interactive charts spanning decades, built for browsing by eye.
-Our history is tier-windowed (30 days Free, 1 year Basic, full depth on Pro) and shaped for pulling into your own charts, not for browsing on our site.
+Our history is tier-windowed (30 days Free, 1 year Physical, full depth on Pro) and shaped for pulling into your own charts, not for browsing on our site.

 - →One stop for the whole metals family.
 Sibling sites cover silver, platinum, and palladium with the same charting experience.
 We cover gold, silver, and copper as an API, not a multi-metal consumer portal.